 - School/Parent Consultation

-Intellectual assessments identify areas of cognitive strength and weaknesses.
+Intellectual assessments identify areas of cognitive strengths and weaknesses.
 These areas may include verbal and language functioning, visual-spatial functioning, numerical reasoning, attention, concentration, and memory functioning.
 Depending on the referral question, assessment may include other measures to identify learning disability, giftedness, mood or anxiety issues that may hinder educational success.

 Cognitive/intellectual testing primarily involves the use of pencil and paper tasks to assess a wide range of abilities, including attention, memory, problem solving, language skills and overall intellectual functioning.
 The assessment process determines a student’s cognitive strengths and weaknesses through qualitative (approach to tasks and observed behavior) and quantitative (standardized and scaled measures) approaches.
 Test scores are interpreted on the basis of normative data and expected level of performance for a given individual based upon their educational/occupational level and, for those with illnesses or injuries, estimates of their pre-morbid intellectual functioning.

-Test results can be used to offer recommendations for educational accommodations and/or additional psychological or neuropsychological treatment to compensate for weaknesses and/or nurture to develop strengths.
+Test results can be used to offer recommendations for educational accommodations and/or additional psychological or neuropsychological treatment to compensate for weaknesses and/or to develop strengths.
 The results help to identify what target problems and strengths to work on or enhance and which strategies to use.
 An appropriate diagnosis can result in school accommodations, like IEP or 504 plans, specialized tutors, or extended test taking time, as stipulated by the Americans with Disabilities Act and the Individuals with Disabilities Education Act.

 Educational experts have begun to use neuropsychology to explain why some children have trouble acquiring language skills, learning to read, developing arithmetic reasoning skills, and so on.
-Using neuropsychology in schools can help teachers serve children with learning disabilities more effectively because a child who has neurologically related disabilities does not benefit from the same teaching techniques (such as repetition) that a student who merely learns at a slower rate benefits from.
+Using neuropsychological evaluations in schools can help teachers serve children with learning disabilities more effectively because a child who has neurologically related disabilities does not benefit from the same teaching techniques (such as repetition) that a student who merely learns at a slower rate benefits from.

-Most common Reasons for Testing:
+Most Common Reasons for Testing

 - Learning Difficulties/ Learning Disabilities